In Japan, hotels lose out on Olympic bet as coronavirus spreads | MarketScreener

 After he came to power more than seven years ago, Prime Minister Shinzo Abe rolled out an ambitious economic plan for the country with tourism as a key component.
 To that end, Abe's government vowed to attract 40 million inbound visitors to Japan by 2020 and 60 million visitors by 2030.

 Under his leadership, Japan aggressively bid to host the Olympics, legalized casinos, and courted foreign investment in the hospitality sector.
-Last year, 31.9 million people visited Japan, spending 4.81 trillion yen ($43.65 billion).
+Last year, 31.9 million people visited Japan, spending 4.81 trillion yen (36.86 billion pounds).

 But the coronavirus, which has now spread to 195 countries and killed more than 16,000 worldwide, and the postponement of the Olympics announced Tuesday, will likely undermine those plans.
 Many countries have sealed their borders and put entire regions under lockdown.